 Here are some of the most common ways you can segment your clients:

-Industry: Hospitality, dentists, lawyers, construction, eCommerce, healthcare, manufacturers etc. Which industry do each of your clients belong to?
+Industry: Hospitality, dentists, lawyers, construction, eCommerce, warehouse management, healthcare, manufacturers etc. Which industry do each of your clients belong to?

 Business size or complexity: Small businesses, medium-sized, or larger?
 A startup, or well-established organization.
 How many staff?